The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Detecting Decompositions with Weisfeiler and Leman

-Otherwise, $v_1v_2$ forms a $2$-separator in $G'$ and hence, $G'$ is a cycle by Lemma \ref{la:wl-color-subset} and Theorem \ref{thm:two-colors-main}.
+Otherwise, $\{v_1,v_2\}$ forms a $2$-separator in $G'$ and hence, $G'$ is a cycle by Lemma \ref{la:wl-color-subset} and Theorem \ref{thm:two-colors-main}.
 Note that $|V(G')| \geq 4$ and $v_1v_2 \notin E(G')$.
-It follows that $H[[S]]$ is also a cycle using Lemma \ref{la:wl-color-subset}.
-Also, $|V(H[[S]])| \geq 4$ and $w_1w_2 \notin E(H[[S]])$.
+Using Lemma \ref{la:wl-color-subset}, it follows that~$H|_S$ is also a cycle.
+Also, $|V(H|_S)| \geq 4$ and $w_1w_2 \notin E(H|_S)$.
 Note that every vertex can reach only two vertices in $S$ via paths that avoid $S$.
 Thus, the colors $\chi_G(v,v')$ for $vv' \in E(G')$ encode the number of vertices with color not in $S$ for which $v$ and $v'$ are the only vertices reachable via paths that avoid $S$.
-Hence, the $2$-dimensional WL algorithm implicitly computes the edge-colored cycle $G'$ (and the analogous edge-colored cycle $H'$ for $H$).
+Moreover, $2$-WL knows the arc-colored cycle $G'$ (and the analogous arc-colored cycle $H'$ for $H$).
 Thus, it suffices to consider these two cycles, for which the statement is easy to see. \end{proof}

 The last theorem can also be formulated in terms of the expressive power of the $3$-variable fragment ${\sf C}^{3}$ of first-order logic with counting quantifiers of the form $\exists^{\geq k} x \varphi(x)$.
-Indeed, it implies that for all $n,s \in \mathbb{N}$, there is a formula $\varphi_{n,s}(x_1,x_2,x_3) \in {\sf C}^{3}$ such that, for every 2-connected $n$-vertex graph $G$ and $v_1,v_2,v_3 \in V(G)$, it holds that $G \models \varphi_{n,s}(v_1,v_2,v_3)$ if and only if $s_G(v_1,v_2,v_3) = s$ (for details about the connection between the WL algorithm and counting logics, see e.g.\ \cite{CaiFI92,IL90}).
+Indeed, it implies that for all $n,s \in \mathbb{N}$, there is a formula $\varphi_{n,s}(x_1,x_2,x_3) \in {\sf C}^{3}$ such that, for every $2$-connected $n$-vertex graph $G$ and $v_1,v_2,v_3 \in V(G)$, it holds that $G \models \varphi_{n,s}(v_1,v_2,v_3)$ if and only if $s_G(v_1,v_2,v_3) = s$ (for details about the connection between the WL algorithm and counting logics, see, e.g., \cite{CaiFI92,Grohe17,IL90}).

-\section{New Bounds for Graphs of Treewidth $k$}
+\section{New Bounds for Graphs of Treewidth $\boldsymbol{k}$}

-As an application of the results presented so far, we investigate the WL dimension of graphs of treewidth at most $k$.
-Up to this point, the best known upper bound on the WL dimension of such graphs has been $k+2$, i.e., the $(k+2)$-dimensional WL algorithm identifies every graph of treewidth at most $k$ \cite{GroheM99}.
-In this chapter, we present new upper and lower bounds.
+As an application of the results presented so far, we investigate the WL dimension of the class of graphs of treewidth at most $k$.
+Up to this point, the best known upper bound on the WL dimension of such graphs has been $k+2$, i.e., $(k+2)$-WL identifies every graph of treewidth at most $k$ \cite{GroheM99}.
+In this section, we present new upper and lower bounds, as stated in the following theorem.